 Membership is open to all who actively and demonstrably support the aims of the group and participate in its activities.
-A membership form is being developed to formally capture existing and new member details.
+Community members interested in becoming formal members and enjoy its benefits are requested to complete our Membership Form.

 Since those early days our functions have grown in popularity and we are proud that our functions are now an integral & important part of the local Indian Community’s calendar.

 At present, our future seems very bright.
 We have new young members ready to volunteer and improve the organisation eg Balbir Singh Gohler has recently been appointed Chairperson (July 2020) following Baldev Soni (Founding Member) retiring and taking on Treasurer role.
 Bankim Chandra (Vice-Chair), Pinakin Patel and Rishi Jain have helped develop the website.
 This has elevated us to the 21st century.
 Rishi Soni and Shilpa Patel have been busy improving our marketing and communications strategy.
 They have developed our Facebook group to help engage our communities.
 Shilpi Chandra is assisting with improving our online presence, whilst also working with Sangeeta Agrawal to help children with dance performances and other activities.